The Mandalorian season 2 episode 5 review: Way of the samurai

 There's always an element of familiarity about The Mandalorian.
 The Disney Plus show is set in the Star Wars galaxy, which is itself a mirror of the western genre.
-And season 2 episode 5 brings in several other familiar elements: the Jedi Ahsoka Tano, iconic 80s action star Michael Biehn, and a visual style drawing heavily on Japanese samurai stories.
+And season 2 episode 5 (aka Chapter 13: The Jedi) brings in several other familiar elements: the Jedi Ahsoka Tano, iconic '80s action star Michael Biehn, and a visual style that draws heavily on Japanese samurai stories.
 But the combination of these elements continues to feel fresh, vibrant and enormously entertaining.

-It's perhaps this combination of the familiar into something new that makes The Mandalorian feel like such comfort viewing.
+It's perhaps the combining of the familiar into something new that makes The Mandalorian feel like such comfort viewing.
 That and Baby Yoda.
-Streaming now on Disney Plus, Chapter 13: The Jedi sees the Mando and Baby Yoda continue their adventures on a planet ruled by a mendacious magistrate straight out of an Akira Kurosawa film (mild spoilers to follow).
+Streaming now, Chapter 13: The Jedi sees the Mando and Baby Yoda continue their adventures on a planet ruled by a mendacious magistrate straight out of an Akira Kurosawa film.
+(Mild spoilers to follow.)

-The Mandalorian has so far leaned heavily into the western influence with its tales of gritty gunslingers facing off in dusty saloons.
+The Mandalorian has so far leaned heavily into westerns with its tales of gritty gunslingers facing off in dusty saloons.
 Episode 5 makes a stylish sidestep to draw on the other major influence shaping this famous sci-fi saga: the samurai epic.

 There's always been a connection between these two quintessentially Japanese and American genres, as westerns often updated the frontier fiefdoms of Japanese historical stories.
-Legendary director Akira Kurosawa's films were directly translated: Seven Samurai became gunslinging western The Magnificent Seven, Yojimbo became A Fistful of Dollars and 1958's The Hidden Fortress provided the template for a little movie called Star Wars (or Episode I: A New Hope, if you prefer).
+The films of legendary director Kurosawa were directly translated: Seven Samurai became gunslinging western The Magnificent Seven, Yojimbo became A Fistful of Dollars and 1958's The Hidden Fortress provided the template for a little movie called Star Wars (or Episode I: A New Hope, if you prefer).

 Episode 5 wears the influence of samurai, wushu and martial arts epics on the sleeve of its flowing robe.
 Our space ronin hero arrives in a new world where orange-hued deserts are replaced with blasted forests and manicured gardens.
 Asian actors and styling nods fill this village, and Ludwig Goransson's score shows a certain Asian influence in its sombre drums and lilting pipes.
 Best of all, the final showdown eschews six-shooters for sword and spear.
 Crouching Jedi, hidden badass.

-Let's leave aside the big name appearance for a second.
-You may also recognise that grizzled henchman: it's only Michael Biehn!
-Although he's slightly under-used as a one-dimensional baddie, the Terminator and Aliens star joins Carl Weathers and Nick Nolte in the show's enjoyable exhumation of retro action icons.
+Let's leave aside that big name appearance for a second.
+You may also recognize that grizzled henchman: It's only Michael Biehn!
+Although he's slightly underused as a one-dimensional baddie, the Terminator and Aliens star joins Carl Weathers and Nick Nolte in the show's enjoyable exhumation of retro action icons.

 And then there's the big one (if you're a major Star Wars nerd).
 The Mandalorian is sent to kill a rampaging Jedi by the name of Ahsoka Tano.
 A key figure in the Clone Wars cartoon and other spin-offs, Tano is a much-loved figure among fans.
 Happily, Rosario Dawson looks perfect -- especially when lit by two super-cool white lightsabers.
 And is it just me or do they make a particularly satisfyingly percussive zhwoomp noise?